downgrad3/OSS117/README.md

-These are the very first steps for this project, if you have any idea of modules, scenarios, feel free to contact me at tahar.bennacef.farewell@gmail.com
+These are the very first steps for this project, if you have any idea of modules, scenarios, feel free to contact me.
+It will be a pleasure